MLIR for Lox: Part 5 — Closures — When a Variable Outlives Its Stack Frame

 slot[0]: 10 (value)

 Key insight: Both closures share the SAME environment.
-That's why setter(20) affects what getter() returns!
+That’s why setter(20) would affect what getter() returns!

 Exercise 2: Variable Analysis